Sacred natural site: Importance for the conservation of nature and culture

-Many sacred natural sites have been well protected over long time periods and have seen low levels of utilization.
-Some are demonstrably high in biodiversity and represent a strong biodiversity conservation opportunity.
-Sacred natural sites also represent ancient and profound cultural values.
-The roles of sacred sites' custodians from indigenous, local community and mainstream religions are expressions of dedicated efforts that cultures that have specifically, if not always consciously, cared for nature in various ways.
+Many sacred natural sites have been protected over long time periods and have seen low levels of utilization.
+Some are demonstrably high in biodiversity and represent a biodiversity conservation opportunity.
+Sacred natural sites also represent ancient cultural values.
+The roles of sacred sites' custodians from indigenous, local community and mainstream religions are expressions of efforts that cultures have made to care for nature in various ways.

 While sacred natural sites are connected to the human spirit and intangible heritage they also have strong material components.
 In addition to being places where animals and plant species survive, they can provide resources such as water and medicines and other ecosystem services, they sometimes are the location of events and ceremonies, and may be traditional sites of education.
 Some support pilgrimages and tourism, both of which have large associated service sectors and generate significant economic activity.